methodgames/methodgames.github.io/roleplay.md

 - You may ask a staff member to trade 4 wind turbines for a test generator.
 - You may not wall off monuments (including tiny monuments such as surfaces of caves and water wells).
 Compounds should be limited to 100 high external walls and gates (or equivalent) and must not take away from gameplay, otherwise they will be reduced in size or removed.
 - External TCs should only be used for securing building privilege <ins>around compounds</ins>.
 They should not be used to claim land.
 You must place compound walls down first.
-- Traps should not hit anyone outside a base or compound.
+- Traps should not hit anyone outside a base or compound (this includes peacekeeps as a passing player could be marked hostile).
+Traps that do not follow this may be temporarily adjusted to mitigate harm.
 Trap bases are not allowed.
 - External TCs, deployables, and walls around decayed bases may be removed by an admin.
 - If server performance or gameplay issues arise due to deployables (ex. picture frames, wind turbines , lights, planter boxes, sprinklers, etc.) you may be asked to adjust or remove them.
 - Player controlled drones may be flown at the owner's risk and others will not be held responsible for recovery.